BME-Jafar/MultiArduino-SignalSync/Readme.md

 ## Usage
 1. Connect all Arduino boards to the laptop using USB cables.
-2. Start the Processing script to initialize communication with all Arduino boards.
+2. Start the Processing script to initialise communication with all Arduino boards.
-3. Click on the "Start" button, and wait for 15 sec till the storing is finished.
+3. Click on the "Start" button, and wait for 15 seconds till the storage is finished.
 4. All data will be stored as text files.

 ---
 ## FAQ

 1. **Why 15 sec?**
    This is what the Arduino UNO R4 is capable of storing with a sampling frequency of 250Hz.
-If you are using older version with smaller dynamic memory you might need to change it, in that case make sure to update the following:
+If you are using an older version with smaller dynamic memory, you might need to change it.
+In that case, make sure to update the following:

    - In the Arduino sketch:
      ```cpp